Namor: Invaders

-When Roxxon mercenaries steal the Genus Compound, Namor is exposed to a variant used to turn Atlantean spies into humans, and loses his powers.
+Namor utilizes the Genus Compound, a biochemical weapon, to transform humans into Homo mermanus.
+During his time travelling with Professor X, Namor witnessed the police gun down a mutant called Genus, who had the ability to transform animals from one species to another, and used Genus' recovered corpse as the basis for his weapon.
+When Roxxon mercenaries steal the Genus Compound, Namor is exposed to a variant used to turn Atlantean spies into humans and loses his powers.
 He ends up stranded on a seemingly deserted island along with Captain America.
 Powerless, Namor takes responsibility for everything Machan has done, whereas Steve insists on Namor's fundamental goodness.
-They discover the island hosts a Roxxon testing facility where scientists are experimenting with the Genus Compound to create more humanoid-animal hybrids.
-Steve uses the compound to restore Namor's Atlantean powers, and an enraged Namor releases the experiments upon the scientists, who are mauled to death before Steve can intervene.
-Steve calls Namor no better than the scientists, as the Genus Compound was his work to begin with.
+Captain America uses the original Genus Compound to restore Namor's Atlantean powers.
+Captain America and Namor reunite with the rest of the Invaders to prevent Machan from unleashing the Omega Sea.